TomObungu/physics.md/OCR A Level Physics/Specification/Gravatational Fields/Gravitational Fields.md

 ## Gravitational field patterns
 Gravitational force is always attractive, the direction of these gravitational fields is always towards the centre of the object.
 This implied gravitational field strength is a vector quantity.
 ![[Pasted image 20251015084123.png]]
+## Gravitational field lines
+Lines of force used to map the gravitational field pattern.
 ## Radial fields
 Gravitational field lines around a spherical mass like a planet form a radial field.
 The gravitational field strength decreases with distance from the centre of the mass.